THIS IS NOT

 one and see what you get!

-The title bar above currently features Tommy "TG" Jones and
+The title bar above currently features Howard Kendall and Ted Sagar,

-Colin Harvey, two former Everton legends - one a defender, one a midfielder
+two former Everton legends - one a top midfielder and the most successful

 Click on their photos to see brief details of their Everton careers and